 In accordance with the PRC regulations on Enterprises with Foreign Investment, a WFOE established in the PRC is required to provide certain statutory reserves, namely general reserve fund, the enterprise expansion fund and staff welfare and bonus fund which are appropriated from net profit as reported in the enterprise's PRC statutory accounts.
 A WFOE is required to allocate at least 10% of its annual after-tax profit to the general reserve until such reserve has reached 50% of its registered capital based on the enterprise's PRC statutory accounts.
 Appropriations to the enterprise expansion fund and staff welfare and bonus fund are at the discretion of the board of directors.
 The aforementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
 Rise King WFOE is subject to the above mandated restrictions on distributable profits.
 Additionally, in accordance with the Company Law of the PRC, a domestic enterprise is required to provide a statutory common reserve of at least 10% of its annual after-tax profit until such reserve has reached 50% of its registered capital based on the enterprise's PRC statutory accounts.
-A domestic enterprise is also required to provide of a statutory common reserve of at least 10% of its annual after-tax profit until such reserve has reached 50% of its registered capital based on the enterprise's PRC statutory accounts.
 A domestic enterprise is also required to provide for a discretionary surplus reserve, at the discretion of the board of directors.
 The aforementioned reserves can only be used for specific purposes and are not distributable as cash dividends.
 All of our PRC VIEs are subject to the above mandated restrictions on distributable profits.

 As a result of these PRC laws and regulations, our PRC subsidiary and VIEs are restricted in their ability to transfer a portion of their net assets to us.
-As of December 31, 2012 and 2011, net assets restricted in the aggregate, which includes paid-in capital and statutory reserve funds of our PRC subsidiary and VIEs that are included in our consolidated net assets, was approximately US\$5.5 million and US\$4.7 million, respectively.
+As of December 31, 2013 and 2012, net assets restricted in the aggregate, which includes paid-in capital and statutory reserve funds of our PRC subsidiary and VIEs that are included in our consolidated net assets, was approximately US\$7.3 million and US\$5.5 million, respectively.